Rumpunzel/rpg-thingy/rules/gm-tools/adversaries.md

 ## Traits

 As an adversary's traits are not used for dice modifiers, instead they may be used for minimum effort.
 Adversaries should have a limited number of adversaries and even fewer of them high rated.
 High rated traits make adversaries incredibly dangerous to face ill-prepared.
 Adversary traits are marked with an approach and a skill to indicate in which context they excel.
-In any other context, an adversary's trait is considered to be rated **1.**
+In any other context, an adversary's trait grant only **1** minimum effort.

 ## Assets